Sudhishna/Juniper_Strategic_Vertical_Projects/DAT/README.md

 # DATA ANALYSIS TOOL
-#### Tool that can be used by SEs to search for a detail about any Juniper Product instantly using the Responsive Application.
+#### This Application can be used by SEs to search for a detail about any Juniper Product instantly.
+Technolgy used for the search process is Natutal Language programming (NLP).

 ### Get the apache web server to run python scripts:
 ```